 Community Land Trusts.

-Loans with energy-related improvements are subject to the applicable LTV, CLTV, and HCLTV ratios found in the Eligibility Matrix.
-Energy-related improvements cannot be financed in the loan amount of a Refi Plus or DU Refi Plus loan.
+Loans with energy-related improvements are subject to the applicable LTV, CLTV, and HCLTV ratios for purchase and limited cash-out refinance transactions found in the Eligibility Matrix.
+Energy-related improvements cannot be financed in the loan amount of a high LTV refinance loan.

 Purchase Transactions: In a purchase transaction, the proceeds can be used to finance the acquisition of the property and the cost of energy-related improvements or the amount to payoff PACE debt.
 The LTV ratio is determined by dividing the original loan amount by the lesser of